MicrosoftDocs/win32/desktop-src/WmiSdk/snmp-collections.md

 ---
-Description: 'An SNMP collection maps to a CIM class and the elements of a collection map to the properties of a CIM class.
-All generated CIM class definitions must be derived from the SnmpObjectType class.'
+Description: An SNMP collection maps to a CIM class and the elements of a collection map to the properties of a CIM class.
+All generated CIM class definitions must be derived from the SnmpObjectType class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'e6f82fd6-e3d8-48c5-8c7b-a30a2d502f41'
+ms.assetid: e6f82fd6-e3d8-48c5-8c7b-a30a2d502f41
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: SNMP Collections
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SNMP Collections